NomicFoundation/hardhat/docs/src/content/docs-landing/index.md

 ### Hardhat Runner

-Hardhat Runner is the main project you interact with when using Hardhat.
-It's what you run with `npx hardhat`.
-It consists of a flexible task runner that lets you automate your development workflow.
+Hardhat Runner is the main component you interact with when using Hardhat.
+It's a flexible and extensible task runner that helps you manage and automate the recurring tasks inherent to developing smart contracts and dApps.
 [Learn more.](/hardhat-runner)

 ### Hardhat Network

-Hardhat comes built-in with Hardhat Network, a local Ethereum node designed for development.
-It allows you to deploy your contracts, run your tests and debug your code.
+Hardhat comes built-in with Hardhat Network, a local Ethereum network node designed for development, akin to Ganache, `geth --dev`, etc. It allows you to deploy your contracts, run your tests and debug your code, all within the confines of your local machine.
 [Learn more.](/hardhat-network)

 ### Hardhat for Visual Studio Code

-Hardhat for Visual Studio Code is a VS Code extension that adds language support for Solidity, and provides editor integration for Hardhat projects.
+Hardhat for Visual Studio Code is a VS Code extension that adds language support for Solidity and provides editor integration for Hardhat projects.
 [Learn more.](/hardhat-vscode)

 ### Hardhat Chai Matchers

-Hardhat Chai Matchers is a Hardhat plugin that builds on top of [Chai](https://www.chaijs.com/), extending it with Ethereum-related assertion utilities.
+Hardhat Chai Matchers adds Ethereum-specific capabilities to the [Chai](https://www.chaijs.com/) assertion library, making your smart contract tests easy to write and read.
+Among other things, you can assert that a contract fired certain events, or that it exhibited a specific revert, or that a transaction resulted in specific changes to a wallet's Ether or token balance.
 [Learn more.](/hardhat-chai-matchers)

 ### Hardhat Network Helpers

-Hardhat Network Helpers is a library that provides a set of utility functions to interact with the Hardhat Network.
+Hardhat Network Helpers provides a convenient JavaScript interface to the JSON-RPC functionality of Hardhat Network.
 [Learn more.](/hardhat-network-helpers)